BChow5/Assignment1/README.md

 ## How to Install Doctl

-`doctl` is the official DigitalOcean command line interface (CLI) and it allows you to interact with the DigitalOcean API via the command line.
+`doctl` is the official DigitalOcean command line interface (CLI) and it allows you to interact with the DigitalOcean API via the command line (DigitalOcean, 2020).

 #### This section will teach you how to:
 * Install doctl